 Issue Alternatives 'Outline reasons' for this selection 'Outline reasons' for selecting the preferred approach subsequent to appraisal 12) Qualifying threshold for affordable housing provision Lower than current Maintain current With a view to encouraging greater provision of affordable housing there is also the need to consider the appropriate 'qualifying threshold'.
 Lowering the qualifying threshold may result in more affordable housing being built but could also mean fewer sites being developed due to viability issues.
-With a view to encouraging greater provision of Viability testing considered the impact of lowering the appropriate 'qualifying threshold'.
-Lowering the appropriate 'qualifying threshold may result in more affordable housing being built but could also mean fewer sites being developed due to viability issues.
-Affordable Housing considered the impact of 10 units or more or at least 0.3 aqualifying threshold.
-Lowering the cover developments of 10 units or at least 0.3 hectares in size progressing up to 40% at 15 units or at least 0.5 hectares in size.
+Viability testing considered the impact of lowering the threshold of 40% Affordable Housing requirements to cover developments of 10 units or more or at least 0.3 hectares in size.
+It was established by this work that 40% Affordable Housing on these smaller developments/sites would have too great an impact on viability when viewed alongside other requirements.
+However, a lower percentage of 20% would be viable at 10 dwelling units.
+The preferred approach, therefore, is to operate a 'sliding scale' commencing at 20% for developments of between 10 units or at least 0.3 hectares in size progressing up to 40% at 15 units or at least 0.5 hectares in size.